Search

 • Pennsylvania Sports Hall of Fame: 2006

-King was born in Reading, Pa., and still maintains a home nearby in the town of Limekiln.
-She has served as host of the LPGA’s Wachovia Betsy King Classic at Berkleigh C.C. in Kutztown, Pa., and has organized the Habitat for Humanity, which has built homes for underprivileged families in Phoenix and Charlotte, N.C.
+King was born in Reading, Pennsylvania, and still maintains a home nearby in the town of Limekiln.
+She has served as host of the LPGA’s Wachovia Betsy King Classic at Berkleigh Country Club in Kutztown, Pennsylvania, and has organized the Habitat for Humanity, which has built homes for underprivileged families in Phoenix, Arizona, and Charlotte, North Carolina.
 In the off-season, she has traveled to Romania to work with an orphan relief organization and she has been active in the Fellowship of Christian Athletes ministry since 1980.

 “My faith gives me perspective.”

-Her favorite scripture is from 2 Corinthians: “Aim for perfection, listen to my appeal, be of one mind, live in peace.
+Her favorite scripture is from 2 Corinthians 13:11: “Aim for perfection, listen to my appeal, be of one mind, live in peace.
 And the God of love and peace will be with you.”

 Fact